 Digital Citizenship in the Community

-I have initiated two online learning events focused on generating conversation around digital citizenship in higher education in conjunction with Sundi Richard.
-Details about the first more informal iteration can be found here.
-The second iteration can be found at digciz.org.
-Through these learning events we created and led several weeks of conversations and activities about different topics in digital citizenship.
-These would include blogging prompts, twitter chats, and synchronous video conversations like the one below on security.
+#DigCiz is an online community that I co-founded that creates a series of online learning events focused on generating conversation around digital citizenship in higher education.
+The ongoing iterations can be found at digciz.org.
+Through these learning events the community has created and led several conversations and activities about different topics in digital citizenship in a global community.
+These included blogging prompts, twitter chats, and synchronous video conversations.